idvorkin/idvorkin.github.io/_d/delegate.md

   - /gopher
 ---

 At some point you need to scale out, and that's called delegation!
-Stewardship delegation is a form of delegation where the responsibility for the delegated task is transferred to the delegatee.
-Stewardship delegation requires upfront effort, but the long term effectiveness it creates is second to none.
-Stewardship delegation has five parts you need to get a shared agreement on.
-The desired results, the operating parameters, the available resources, the measurement system and the consequences of their stewardship.
+Stewardship delegation is the form of delegation where the responsibility for the delegated task is transferred to the delegatee.
+Stewardship delegation requires upfront effort, but results in long term effectiveness.
+For Stewardship delegation you need agreement on the following 5 things: The desired results, the operating parameters, the available resources, the measurement system, and the consequences of their stewardship.

 <!-- prettier-ignore-start -->
 <!-- vim-markdown-toc GFM -->